dlt-hub/verified-sources/sources/filesystem/README.md

    ```

 **Note:** for azure use **adlfs>=2023.9.0** Older version do not handle globs correctly.
-## Usage
+## Filesystem Usage

-The filesystem resource will list files in selected bucket using specified glob pattern and return information on each file (`FileInfo` below) in pages of configurable size.
+The **filesystem** resource will list files in selected bucket using specified glob pattern and return information on each file (`FileInfo` below) in pages of configurable size.
 The resource is designed to work with [transform functions](https://dlthub.com/docs/general-usage/resource#filter-transform-and-pivot-data)
 and [transformers](https://dlthub.com/docs/general-usage/resource#process-resources-with-dlttransformer) that should be used to build specialized extract pipelines.
 Typically you also want to load data into a table with a given name (and not **filesystem** table which is the default).
 Snippet below illustrates both:
 ```python